ainithit/ENGI301/project_01/README.md

 <h3>4.
 There you go!
 You're ready to begin programming on the BELA Mini!<h3>
 <h1> <h1>
 <h2>Coding with Python on the BELA Mini<h2>
+<h3>DISCLAIMER: I was unable to code on Python on my BELA Mini due to many different complications but the main idea should be following the steps below.
+If you run into trouble downloading python, try contacting BELA support.
 <h3>1.
 Connect the BELA Mini to the internet (https://learn.bela.io/using-bela/bela-techniques/connecting-to-wifi/)<h3>
 <h4>a.
 Connect the wifi adapter to the BELA Mini system.<h4>
 <h4>b.
 From the terminal on your computer, ssh into the BELA system by typing in ssh root@bela.local<h4>